valtech-commerce/stylelint-config/README.md

 - [stylelint-order](https://github.com/hudochenkov/stylelint-order) - Order related linting rules

-## Related

-- [@absolunet/stylelint-loader](https://github.com/absolunet/node-stylelint-loader) - stylelint extendable config YAML loader.

 ## Documentation

-See the [full documentation](https://documentation.absolunet.com/stylelint-config/core) for an in-depth look.
+See the [full documentation](https://valtech-commerce.github.io/stylelint-config/core) for an in-depth look.

 See the [Changelog](CHANGELOG.md) to see what has changed.